Coronavirus cancellations: A running list of tech and cultural events hit by the pandemic

 - Google I/O, the company's biggest event of the year, where the tech giant announces its newest products and initiatives.

-- Chipmaker Nvidia decided to make its GPU Technology Conference, typically held in San Jose and attracting an audience of about 10,000 people, a digital-only event with a webcast planned March 24.
+- Nvidia's GPU Technology Conference, typically held in San Jose and attracting about 10,000 people.
+It'll now be a digital-only event with a webcast planned March 24.

-- Snap, the parent company of messaging app Snapchat, has decided to make its annual Snap Partner Summit an online-only event with a keynote scheduled for April 2.
+- The annual Snap Partner Summit.
+Snap, the parent company of messaging app Snapchat, said it will be an online-only event, with a keynote scheduled for April 2.

+- Activision Blizzard's Call of Duty League live matches planned for 2020.
+They'll be shifted into online-only events, after the company canceled all Overwatch League homestand matches through April.

 Also, the annual Game Developers Conference, originally scheduled to take place March 16 to 20 in San Francisco, has been postponed to an unspecified date after exhibitors such as Amazon, Microsoft, Epic Games, Sony, EA and Facebook dropped out.